Ice‑T: “I play one on TV, but cops can still kiss my ass”

 Is it weird to be a celebrity figure these days?

 “I’m cool with it.
 I went over the celebrity curve so I don’t really need to be in the public eye, I can lay back and wait until I drop my art and let people talk about it then.
 I don’t need to be in the club.
-I just try to wait and concentrate on putting out a good project.
-I also think that Trump, the police in the streets – all this shit created the perfect storm that allowed me to write a perfect album.”
+I just try to wait and concentrate on putting out a good project.”

 What’s next for you?